 - If an emergency meeting (i.e., a meeting called without public notice) related to COVID-19 takes places, the minutes of that emergency meeting must be made available within 20 days.

-Note that the above provisions of Act 15 do not apply to school entities.
-(This does not mean that school entities cannot hold remote meetings — they can, subject to the Sunshine Act and other relevant laws.
+Note that the above provisions of Act 15 may not apply to school entities, and the OOR encourages school entities to consult their solicitors on this point.
+(See McGrath v.
+Board of School Directors of the City of Scranton and School District of the City of Scranton, Lackawanna County CCP No. 20 CV 3698.)
+This does not mean that school entities cannot hold remote meetings — they can, subject to the Sunshine Act and other relevant laws.
 Any school entity taking that step must provide a reasonably accessible method for the public to participate and comment pursuant to Section 710.1 of the Sunshine Act.
-That method should be clearly explained to the public in advance of and during the meeting.)
+That method should be clearly explained to the public in advance of and during the meeting.

 Act 15 includes other provisions relevant to local government agencies and school entities, and the OOR encourages consultation with solicitors regarding the entire law.